stitchfix/hamilton/decorators.md

 ```
 Note the following:
 - The function cannot have the same name in the same file (or python gets unhappy), so we name it with a
   __ (dunderscore) as a suffix.
-The dunderscore is removed before it goes into the function.
+The dunderscore is removed before it goes into the DAG.
 - There is currently no `@config.otherwise(...)` decorator, so make sure to have `config.when` specify set of
   configuration possibilities.
 Any missing cases will not have that output column (and subsequent downstream nodes may error out if they ask for it).